How do you know what to look for? What features are important? Is bigger better? Do you want convection?

 And we wouldn’t feel comfortable recommending an appliance without having cooked with it.

-So I’d reply to those emails with a recommendation for our main and favorite toaster oven, the Breville Smart Oven Pro (affiliate link), a few technical roundups and the suggestion to check Amazon’s reviews.
+So I’d reply to those emails with a recommendation for our main and favorite toaster oven, the Breville Smart Oven Pro (BOV845BSS), a few technical roundups and the suggestion to check Amazon’s reviews.

 The Problem Is

 Those “Best Toaster Oven” head-to-head articles are great once you’ve narrowed down your list and are deciding between two or three specific toaster ovens.

 And Amazon reviews are helpful but overwhelming too.